 J Carroll, William Blythe Ltd, UK

-There will be independent study and pre-recorded video sessions issued before/between modules.
+Pre-recorded video content will be provided for independent study before/between modules.

 Discounts are available to companies booking more than one place: